dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 * or *throw statements*

-The case blocks must contain *yield statements*, to make sure that the compiler knows that all code paths in the case block lead to a value (of the correct type) or throw an exception.
+The case blocks must contain *yield statements*, to make sure that the compiler knows that all code paths in the case block lead to a value (of the correct type), or throw an exception.
 If the entire switch expression returns no value (so is of type void), this is not needed, of course.

 A great feature of switch expressions versus switch statements is that there is no more need for break statements,